jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Procedures can overlap all the same, because they are much like objects.

-< Does this add two more hierarchies?
+< Might this add two more hierarchies?
 Call and procedures reference hierarchy? >

 ##### Another Thing